United Kingdom

 Conclusion

 The Devon Rex is a life-changer.
-They don’t just live in your house; they invade your personal space and your heart.
-If you want a constant companion who will make you laugh every single day, the Devon Rex is the perfect little alien for you.
+They don’t just live in your house; they invade your personal space and your heart with irresistible, slightly chaotic affection.
+If you want a constant companion who will make you laugh every single day—while simultaneously stealing your dinner and riding your shoulder—the Devon Rex is the perfect little alien for you.

 Key Characteristics